The Sneaker Trends To Incorporate Into Your Wardrobe This Year

 Sneakers have evolved over the decades from a simple exercise shoe to the anchor of a good outfit.
-Today, nostalgic Chuck Taylors, sporty Air Jordans, and the fashion-foward Balenciaga Triple S all hold space among trendsetters.
-And, as 2022 approaches, the top sneaker trends are a wardrobe staple no matter your personal style.
+Today, nostalgic Chuck Taylors, sporty Air Force 1s, and the fashion-forward Balenciaga Triple S all hold space among trendsetters.
+And, with 2022 officially here, the top sneaker trends are a wardrobe staple no matter your personal style.
 As much of the workforce returns back to the office, dress codes aren’t experiencing the same comeback per se, making elevated sneakers a perfectly acceptable footwear option for work if they weren’t for you already.

 But, it’s not all about the comfort these shoes offer; both emerging sneaker designers and household names have brought a new level of creativity to the category that can be appreciated even if you’re not a self-proclaimed “sneakerhead.”
 So, as much as you love your tried-and-true white sneakers, it’s time to get acquainted with the latest trends making their way onto the scene this winter.

-Designers like George Mikaia of ultra-cool brand Crosty and Charlotte Lee of cult-classic New Balance are sharing the styles to watch for the season ahead.
-Hint: they’re looking back in time in order to move forward, giving this season a truly retro spin.
-Read ahead for the trends to know as you look to update your footwear arsenal for the coming year — and maybe spark a holiday wishlist idea or two.
+Designers like George Mikaia of ultra-cool brand Crosty and Charlotte Lee of cult-classic New Balance are sharing the styles to watch for the year ahead.
+Hint: They’re looking back in time in order to move forward, giving this season a truly retro spin.
+Read ahead for the trends to know as you look to update your footwear arsenal for the coming year.

 We only include products that have been independently selected by TZR’s editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.